Raathigesh/react-atmo/README.md

 React atmo is a custom renderer for [express js](https://expressjs.com/).
 This is an experimental project, supports very minimal features and not suitable for production apps. **But it's a great fit for creating mock APIs for demos and presentations.**

 ## Is this a good idea?
 I'm pretty sure it's not!
-But it's a lot of fun!
+But it's lot of fun!

 ## Getting Started